benoitc/erica/README.md

 ### 1 . create your first application

 You can use a template to create your first application.
-Like the genetic one.
-It will create a simple project that you cna use for a
+Like the generic one.
+It will create a simple project that you can use for a
 start:

-    $ erlica create-app appid=myapp lang=javascript
+    $ erica create-app appid=myapp lang=javascript
     ==> tmp (create-app)
     Writing myapp/_id
     Writing myapp/language